Saffron Building Society Conveyancing Lender Panel Compliance Tool

 Check your firm’s panel Status

-Lexsure’s COMPLETIONmonitor is web-based pre- and post-completion checklist for residential conveyancing lawyers.
+COMPLETIONmonitor is an online pre- and post-completion checklist for property lawyers.
 It is supported by professional indemnity insurers.
 It is a unique risk mitigation tool.

 Find a Law Firm approved by Saffron Building Society

-Lenders often change their requirements.
+Lenders frequently change their requirements.
 The UK Finance Lenders’ Handbook requirements from Saffron Building Society are not guidelines, they are instructions from a client.
 As with many clients, instructions can change - and they do change, over time:

 A Timeline of Policy Changes